yousafkhamza/ipstack-containerization-with-nginx-lb/README.md

 ---
 ## Description
-It's a simple IP location finding website and that this website IP location database is from the ipstack site.
-Also, this was implemented with the help of docker and I wrote the complete container as a docker file.
-Also, there have 3 isolated ipstack containers one cache storing server(Redis).
-Also, I built an Nginx server to act as a load balancer of the ipstack servers.
+It's a sample IP location finding the website and that the website fetched the data from ipstack website.
+Aso, I have containerized this website and also, I included a nginx and redis containers.
+Redis act as a cache and Nginx act as a load balancer servers because we are using three ipstack containers for efficient working.
+Also, you can easily setup this containers to your environment because I wrote the above details as a docker-compose.

 ----
 ## Feature